 UST 810 Economic Development Seminar (4- 0-4).
 The empirical and theoretical field of economic development of advanced industrial economies.
 Review of economic-development literature and current practice.
-Required seminar for major or minor field in Economic Development policies and programs in the United States since the 1930s.
-Key policy issues and the economic, political, and social factors that affect policy outcomes.
-Required seminar for major or minor field in Housing and Neighborhood Development.
+Required seminar for major or minor field in Economic Development

 UST 820 Seminar in Housing Policy and Programs (4-0-4).
-A review and analysis of federal, state, and local housing